 It is a partners network, about 70-80 partner NGOs/CBOs from all over Pakistan regularly participate in the meetings.
 As the venue is rotated among partners there is the opportunity to understand each others work and share the developments.
 Increasing link up, understanding of each others work and supporting it, strengthening joint advocacy in influencing policy and understanding some larger issues and solutions are the dynamics of the process.
 Besides updates on partner's works, several new participating organizations introduce their work.
 Increasing participation of women and youths has been observed.
 The 42nd CDN meeting was held in Oct'16, at Islamabad hosted by IRRC.
 About 43 partner organizations and some local groups attended.
-Parallel to the CDN the Youth Technical Network also held its 13th meeting, 17 youths from 10 organisations attended, some details are in section 2.3.
+Parallel to the CDN the Youth Technical Network also held its 13th meeting, 17 youths from 10 organisations attended.
+The 43rd CDN meeting is scheduled to be held in Karachi, in Jan 2017 to be hosted by OPP-RTI-Institutions.
+Some details are in section 2.3.